-Following the launch of the all-new Polaris sports watch collection at SIHH 2018 in January, this month Jaeger-LeCoultre announced a limited edition model called the Polaris Geographic WT.
+Following the launch of the all-new Polaris sports watch collection at SIHH 2018, this month Jaeger-LeCoultre announced a limited edition model called the Polaris Geographic WT.

 Using the crown at 10 o’clock, you can rotate the World Time chapter ring and switch between cities, instantly viewing the time in 24 time zones, as well as taking into account standard and daylight saving time, which is designated with a white asterisk that indicates a one-hour difference.
 Additionally, you can view whether it is day or night an any of the time zones using the black and white 24-hour inner chapter ring.

 The smoky blue dial features grained finish, contrasted by sunrayed (snailed) sub-dials that indicate the second time, power reserve, and date, and an opaline finish for the city disk.